Need a Visa? Over 1000

 2) Migrant (M) Colombia business visa (business owner / shareholder)

 The Migrant (M) business owner visa is usually the correct fit when you are not “visiting” anymore.
 If your reality looks like residency—long-term lease, staff hiring, ongoing contracts, banking, and day-to-day operations—M is often the stable framework because it supports continuity and aligns better with residency accumulation planning.
+Remember the other big plus is that you can eventually get a permanent visa with this choice!

 Migrant (M) continuity rule: absence over 180 continuous days